nocomplexity/SecurityArchitecture/03-about.rst

 About the authors
 =================

-This first release of the open reference architecture for security and privacy is created by the following IT security architects:
+This first release (2016) of the open reference architecture for security and privacy was created by the following IT security architects:

 **Asim Jahan**
 --------------